koorchik/node-hadoop-streaming-utils/README.md

 Hadoop streaming utils for NodeJS
 ---------------------------------

 This is not a framework.
-This is just set of utils to allow writing hadoop jobs easly.
+This is just a set of utils to allow you writing hadoop jobs easily.

 ### SYNOPSYS
 ```